wakatime/wakatime-blog/posts/34-flask-part-3-api-decorators-and-helpers.md

 This provides resource-level access control not column/table level, but it has worked well for [WakaTime’s public api][wakatime api].

+### Schema Migrations with Alembic

+[Alembic][alembic] is a schema migration tool written by the author of SQLAlchemy.
+It automatically detects when you change your SQLAlchemy models, generating corresponding ALTER, CREATE TABLE, etc. statements in a versioned migration file.
+The versioned files use hashes instead of auto-incrementing integers, so your team won’t ever run into conflicts where two devs create different schema migrations with the same version number.
+I highly recommend using Alembic to manage your database schema changes with SQLAlchemy.

 ### Conclusion

 Hopefully these patterns and base methods will make creating APIs with Flask a breeze!